probabilistic-numerics/probnum/docs/source/development/probnum_method.md

 ## Tests

+While or even before you add a new PN method, write tests for its functionality.
+Writing tests before the code forces you to think about what your numerical method should do independent of its implementation.
+Some basic tests to consider are listed below.

+#### In- and Output
+- **Deterministic input**: Does your method accept parameters / problem definitions which are not random variables?
+- **Shape**: Does your PN method return consistent shapes for differently shaped inputs?
+- **Expected errors**: Are appropriate errors raised for invalid input?

+#### Numerical
+- **Perfect information**: Does your method converge instantly for a prior encoding the solution of the problem?
+- **Convergence criteria**: Are all convergence criteria covered by at least one test?

 ## Conclusion
-Once you are done, consider writing an [example notebook](https://probabilistic-numerics.github.io/probnum/development/example_notebook.html) showcasing your new implementation.
+Once you are done, consider writing an [example notebook](https://probabilistic-numerics.github.io/probnum/development/example_notebook.html) showcasing your new method.
 Congratulations you just implemented your first probabilistic numerical method in ProbNum!